chrplr/openlexicon/databases/README.txt

 Available lexical databases
 ===========================

-This is a list of open lexical databases with links to the data.

-Note: Clicking on the "(README)" links following the short descriptions will provide more information and access to the data tables.
+This is a list of open lexical databases.
+The "(README)" links provide more information and access to the data tables.

 Francais
 --------